High-speed rail in India: Construction

 Mega carrier and launcher machines or transporter, gantry, and full span launcher machines are machines used to construct viaducts (elevated structures) for bullet train corridors in China.
 These vehicles carry an entire girder by traveling on already launched girders to place the next one.
 The speed was several times faster compared to India's conventional girder launching mechanism, with the Chinese machine laying two girders a day on an average compared to one and a half girders in a week by the Indian counterpart.
 NHSRCL then asked L&T which was constructing the 325 km stretch of Mumbai-Ahmedabad line to build such machines.
 The machine costs around ₹70 crore and 30 such machines were required to construct the 465 km elevated stretch.
 On 9 September 2021, India joined four other countries, to possess Full Span Launching Methodology (FSLM) technology after L&T was able to develop the machine successfully.
 NHSRCL planned to acquire 20 such machines initially for the Mumbai-Ahmedabad high-speed rail project in order to speed up construction.
 These machines could be later deployed to build viaducts for elevated roads and rapid transit systems across India.

 Research

 National Academy of Indian Railways, Vadodara was established in 2018 with the aim of developing indigenously high-speed train manufacturing technology.
 Other institutions focused on Railway technology research and development are: IIT BHU Malviya Centre for Railway Technology, IIT Kharagpur Centre for Railways Research and Research Design and Standards Organization (RDSO).
 Integral Coach Factory(ICF) Chennai has been tasked with producing steel body trains capable of 280kmph and in service speed of 250kmph for the bullet train routes.

-Bullet Train in India (Beginning)

-To view the progress in first ever bullet train project in India, Prime Minister Narendra Modi visited the under-construction Bullet Train Station in Surat to review the Mumbai–Ahmedabad High-Speed Rail Corridor, praising it as a major milestone in India’s rise into the era of high-speed connectivity.
-Interacting with engineers and workers, including women specialists from Kerala and Bengaluru, he lauded their contributions to India’s first Bullet Train—an achievement they described with pride as a “dream project.”
-Modi highlighted the importance of documenting technical learnings to guide future large-scale rail projects, comparing the nation’s progress to its journey from launching its first satellite to deploying hundreds today.
-With 326 km of viaducts and most major bridges already completed, the 508-km corridor—set to cut Mumbai–Ahmedabad travel time to about two hours—stands as a transformative symbol of India’s engineering capabilities and national ambition.